taskcluster/community-tc-config/deployment-details.md

 # Deployment Details

-What follows are details about the Community-TC deployment.
-Some of this information is useful for configuring resources in this repository, but lots of this information is handy for folks requesting changes to the deployment.
+The Community-TC Taskcluster deployment has a number of service configuration settings that are not available in the API.
+Most of those settings involve access credentials for various cloud providers and other external services, so they cannot be made public.
+The following summarizes the non-secret parts of those settings for reference by those who do not have access to the secrets.

+The cloudops team manages the service configuration.
-All of the information here can be modified via bugs filed in `Operations: Taskcluster Services` in the `Cloud Services` product on https://bugzilla.mozilla.org.
+Modifications to service configuration are handled via bugs filed in `Operations: Taskcluster Services` in the `Cloud Services` product on https://bugzilla.mozilla.org.

 # Worker Manager Providers